Spider-Man

 “With Great Power Comes Great Responsibility”

-Where the film truly excels is in its quiet moments, its human ones.
-After Peter’s graduation, there’s a simple scene of him crying.
+The film’s greatest strength lies in its quiet, human moments.
+After Peter’s graduation, there is a simple scene of him crying.
 Not for drama.
 Not for awards.
 Just grief.
-That’s where this film shines.
-In scenes of Peter standing on rooftops after catching his uncle’s killer, in vulnerable conversations with MJ, in gentle moments with Aunt May at the hospital, you see the weight of it all.
-This is why I love this film so deeply.
+Raimi allows moments like this to breathe.
+Peter standing on a rooftop after stopping his uncle’s killer.
+Vulnerable conversations with Mary Jane.
+Gentle scenes with Aunt May in the hospital.
+This is where the film truly shines.
 Anyone can stage a fight scene.
-Getting the audience to care about what’s at stake, that’s the real challenge.
-So when Peter lies bloodied at the Goblin’s feet, I don’t see Spider-Man.
-I see a kid who’s lost everything, who’s bled for a world that doesn’t seem to care, and maybe won’t let him win.
+Getting the audience to care about what is being fought for is far harder.
+So when Peter ends up bloodied and broken at the Goblin’s feet, I do not see Spider-Man.
+I see a kid who has lost everything, who has bled for a world that does not seem to care, and who keeps going anyway.

 Spider-Man is a film about growth, transformation, and what it truly means to become a man.
-Not some overconfident alpha, but someone defined by compassion, humility, and purpose.
-It’s about love, loss, anger, courage, and above all, responsibility earning it a soild 4.5/5.
+Not an overconfident alpha, but someone defined by compassion, humility, and purpose.
+It is about love, loss, anger, courage, and above all, responsibility.
+It earns a soild 4.5/5

 (And somehow, Spider-Man 2 is even better.
 Spider-Man 3... well, it’s there.)